Clinical summary guide

 Erectile dysfunctionVariableVariable

-Alterations to screening guidelines for transgender people
+Alterations to screening guidelines for trans and gender-diverse people

 Cardiovascular diseaseInitiate screening every 5 years from the beginning of hormone treatmentInitiate screening every 5 years from the beginning of hormone treatment